deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

 # Riverpod-Tips-Tricks.

 ---

+#### Watch & Listen

+ref.watch = REBUILD ME when THAT CHANGES ref.listen = I DECIDE IF I SHOULD REBUILD so watch and listen do very specifically different things also ref.watch could watch a .select, which would be a narrowed rebuild

+---

 #### Q i use ref.listen method for showing loading when user click todo. but, when i refresh with refresh indicator, it also show that loading?